 Many lighting manufacturers use borosilicate glass for wall packs, bollard lights, flood lights, and walkway lights.
 Prismatic borosilicate glass is popular for its durability and its added glare protection.

 First discovered at the turn of the 20th century, polycarbonate would remain in development for nearly fifty years before the first products ventured out into the open market.
 Thanks to Bayer in Germany and General Electric in the United States, polycarbonate items eventually began to populate the marketplace; the first iterations of polycarbonate actually had a brown hue.
 It wasn’t until the 1970s that clear polycarbonate lenses came into production.
-Now, polycarbonate is a popular material used for electrical applications, lighting fixtures, beverage cans, and more.
+Now, polycarbonate is a popular material used for electrical applications, light fixtures, beverage cans, and more.

 Pros and Cons: Glass Outdoor Lights